-Climate Change explained 1958, The Bell Telephone Science Hour
+Climate Change explained in 1958, The Bell Telephone Science Hour

 Bell Telephone Science Hour Frank Capra warns of Global Warming (1958)